EleutherAI/lm-evaluation-harness/docs/API_guide.md

 ## TemplateAPI Arguments

 When initializing a `TemplateAPI` instance or a subclass, you can provide several arguments to customize its behavior.
-Here's a detailed explanation of each argument:
+Here's a detailed explanation of some important arguments:

 - `model` or `pretrained` (str, optional):
    - The name or identifier of the model to use.